-A family member has engaged in or threatened violent or abusive behavior toward PHA personnel.
+A family member has engaged in or threatened violent or abusive behavior or repeated harassing behavior toward PHA personnel.

 Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
 Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior.